 Do Clown Loaches Eat Big Snails?

 Clown loaches can definitely eat big snails when they are fully grown, which often surprises people that aren’t aware of how big clown loaches can grow.
 A full-size clown loach will often reach 10 inches in an aquarium, so larger snails are not off the menu, although smaller snails are preferred and easier to chew.

-Providing a clown loach has plenty of food in its tank, it will only go after snails for the fun of hunting, which will keep larger snails in your aquarium safe in most circumstances.
+If a clown loach has plenty of food in its tank, it will only go after snails for the fun of hunting, keeping larger snails in your aquarium safe in most circumstances.

 Larger snails, such as Mystery snails, Nerite snails, or Assasin snails, may get nipped and harassed by larger clowns, so I don’t advise trying to keep larger snails, and I am also aware of a customer I had that fed his clown loaches garden snails.

 If you do try to keep large snails and they are getting pestered, you may have to remove them into another tank and try to train your clown loach to appreciate other foods.
 After a few weeks or months, try and add your snails back.